nadavmatalon/TearDrop_App/README.md

 * [TearDrop App (Mac OS X)](TearDrop_App_Mac/TearDrop_App_Mac.pde)

-Note that in order to run the code in [Processing 2.0 IDE](http://processing.org/), the `data` sub-folder must be included.
+Note that in order to run the code in [Processing 2.0 IDE](http://processing.org/), Java must be installed and the `data` sub-folder must be included.

-Due to size limitation it was not possible to include the standalone version of the app in this repo.
+Due to size limitations, it was not possible to include the standalone version of the app in this repo.
 However, if you would like to create it yourself, follow these simple steps:

 * Copy the source code file (*.pde) of either the __Windows 7__ or __Mac OS X__ version